brhvucn/angular_todo_services/README.md

-# angular_todo_services
+# Angular ToDo Application - services
-Angular application to demonstrate how to work with services in Angular.
-This goes with a lecture for the Bachelors degree in web development
+This application follows the bachelors programme in web development.
+This is a sample of how to create a simple service.